penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 # Questions

-1. Should I choose MySQL or PostgreSQL as the database backend?
+1. Should I choose MySQL or PostgreSQL as the database back-end?
 Why?
 2. What version of Zabbix should I install for compatibility and stability?
 3. What port does my DB use ?
 4. What Zabbix logs should I check for troubleshooting common issues?